grpnpraveen/DeveloperCmd_to_Open_VSCode/README.md

 # NOTE(Works for VisualStudio 2019):
   place dev.bat file in C drive or change the path inside reg file to direct to this bat file.
+# Extra-Perks
+ If you want to open git-bash in Developer mode, use Devgitbash.bat